tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 > + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to allow users to unfollow each other so that I do not have to query the database manually.
 > + As a developer using Nonna's Kitchen backend to build applications, I want to get a list of followers with an endpoint so that I do not have to query the database manually.
 > + As a developer using Nonna's Kitchen backend to build applications, I want to the backend to implement permissions about followers so that I do not have to manually implement security features on the front end.

+## Search and Filter
+**Need to Show Features and Testing**
+As a developer using Nonna's Kitchen backend to build applications, I want to get all the comments that belong to a blogpost so that I can display them to the user without having to query the database.
+As a developer using Nonna's Kitchen backend to build applications, I want to **search and filter Profiles** so that I do not have to manually query the database.
+As a developer using Nonna's Kitchen backend to build applications, I want to have search and filter functionality so that I do not have to manually query the database.

 # Testing
 ## Behavior Driven Development (BDD)